itsjtwrong/knox-tax-info/README.md

 # knox-tax-info
-A place to save the tak information of Knox College
+A place to save the tax information of Knox College